 People are loving this!
 For the Free Download, click "Add To Cart" and proceed to checkout.
 At end of checkout you will see the download link and an email will also be sent to you with the download link.

-Download is two pages, and you will Need 1 Roundhead Fastener (pictured) to assemble.
+Download is two pages, and you will need 1 Roundhead Fastener (pictured above) to assemble.

 Do a Google search for “Song Title chords” (using title of your favorite song) and you’ll find a dozen versions.
 Enter “Song Title easy chords” and you’ll find a half dozen more.
 BUT they will be Guitar or Ukulele chords, not Strumstick chords.